 The same goes for Argan Oil production.
 The Argan tree only grows in Morocco and Argan oil is produced from its nuts.
 The oil is known for its healing and regenerative qualities and is called the liquid gold of Morocco.
 Try some on your skin or hair after a day in the sun and you will most likely be addicted.
 We can take you to an Argan Oil farm and show you the production process or if you just want to buy some oil, we can supply you with superb quality from local farmers.

 Henna tattoos on hands and feet are widely used in Morocco and if you find them as beautiful as we do, we will be happy to invite a local woman to the surf camp who will give you the tattoos of your dreams.
 Don’t worry, they will disappear after a couple of weeks, so no regrets when back home.

-The desert is pure magic.
+The Sahara desert is pure magic.
 Nothing more, nothing less.
-If you want the real desert experience, we have teamed up with great tour guides that are Sahara locals and will take you on an adventure you will never forget.
+If you want the real Morocco desert experience, we have teamed up with great tour guides that are Sahara locals and will take you on an adventure you will never forget.
 You will need to invest at least 4 extra days to get and stay there.
-We recommend you do this either after your surf camp experience but we are happy to tailor whatever solution works best for you.
+We recommend you do this after your surf camp experience but we are happy to tailor whatever solution works best for you.

 To truly understand a country and its traditions you have to spend some time in the kitchen.
 Local food can teach you a lot about society, customs and family roles.
 Learn to cook a signature Moroccan dish and take a souvenir recipe with you that you can easily recreate at home.
 What better way to evoke memories of far-away lands than with the same mouth-watering smells that wafted through the markets you visited?